Farenheith/sinon-chai-calls-assertion/README.md

 ## How to use?

-Just pass the stub in the first parameter and, in the others, arrays with the set of parameter each calls had received.
+Just pass the stub in the first parameter and, in the others, arrays with the set of parameters each calls had received.

 ```
 expectCall(myStub,